General

 • Encourage Open Communication: Foster an environment where students feel comfortable discussing their backgrounds and challenges, allowing educators to address their needs better.

 • Use Gurully Institute Software: Gurully offers institutes comprehensive PTE and IELTS practice resources with authentic exam questions.
 This allows for the management of student preparation while tracking their progress efficiently.
-Our AI-powered scoring provides detailed feedback, and our platform enables easy tutor access and material uploads to streamline institute operations.
+Our institute software with AI-powered scoring provides detailed feedback, and our platform enables easy tutor access and material uploads to streamline institute operations.

 By implementing these strategies and recommendations, students can overcome challenges and maximize their potential in English proficiency exams, leading to greater success in their academic and professional endeavors.